smnandre/ux/src/Icons/doc/index.rst

     $ php bin/console ux:icons:warm-cache

-This command looks in all your twig templates for ``ux_icon`` calls and caches the icons it finds.
+This command looks in all your Twig templates for ``ux_icon`` calls and caches the icons it finds.

 .. note::